hyperTwitch/intro-to-react/README.md

 - When no one wins, display a message and mark it in the history
 - Highlight the move currently displayed on the board in the history by bolding it
 - Allow the user to toggle the display order of the history items between ascending and descending
+- Add the position made for each move to the history list

 ## `npm start`